 “Is This What You See?”

-Once you are examined with the Nidek OPD III by Dr. Leonard or Dr. Villalobos, you may be shown an image of the results.
+Once you are examined with the Nidek OPD III by one of our Keratoconus specialists, you may be shown an image of the results.
 You will be asked, “Is this what you see?”
 Our patients tend to get very emotional at this point because they will be looking at a series of glares, streaks, halos and starbursts that they have never been able to explain to anyone else before.
 But now, finally, someone understands your vision issues.

 That’s good news…but not even the best news.